GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:

 Use Tie Points for processing

 We recommend adding the Tie Points before processing the project.
-In case that GCPs and Checkpoints with a different coordinate system are imported after processing, the images will need to be reprocessed and previous calculations will be lost.
+In case GCPs and Checkpoints with a different coordinate system are imported after processing, the images will need to be reprocessed and previous calculations will be lost.

 To process the project: